 "Living by the Code: Authority in The Gay Detective" appeared in June 2009 in Queer Theory in Irish Drama.
 The Gay Detective is a play written by Gerard Stembridge about a gay man, working as a detective, and living in Dublin when homosexuality was illegal.
 Kathy's article examines power structures within the two distinct worlds of police work and gay culture.
 Kathy has also published numerous reviews for the Irish Literary Supplement, as well as several other articles about Irish literature.

-Kathy earned her PhD in English with a secondary emphasis in Critical Theory from the University of California, Davis in 2002.
+Kathy earned her PhD in English with a secondary emphasis in critical theory from the University of California, Davis, in 2002.
 Her dissertation was ""The Broth of a Boy': Manifestations of the Stage Irish Figure."
-Her masters is in English from California State University, Hayward, with a thesis on W.B.
+Her master's degree is in English from California State University, Hayward, with a thesis on W.B.
 Yeats and Henrick Ibsen.